dask/dask-drmaa/README.rst

 Dask on DRMAA
 =============

+*This project is unmaintained.
+We recommended that you use dask-jobqueue_ instead*

 |Build Status| |PyPI Release| |conda-forge Release|

 Deploy a Dask.distributed_ cluster on top of a cluster running a